'We need to hold our kids tight': Father in bedside vigil for crash victim

 Back home in Waipawa his family have been wrapped around with support that his stepmum Jessica Manning says is "overwhelming".

 "We have some awesome people in this country.
-Both our employers - Silver Fern Farms and Vet Services Waipukurau - have been amazing.
+Our employers - Silver Fern Farms and Vet Services Waipukurau - have been amazing.
 We are so grateful for the support as it helps Shaun to be in Wellington, with Elijah.

 "Shaun's mum Desiree Watene is down with him too and has been since it happened.
 She is an amazing support person for her son and grandson."

-Shaun would be down in Wellington for months, or until Elijah can come home, Manning said.
+Shaun will be in Wellington for months, or until Elijah can come home, Manning said.

 It is also possible that Elijah is unaware that his girlfriend of four years didn't make it.

-Harmony Tepou and Elijah met when they were both at Central Hawke's Bay College.
+Harmony Tepou and Elijah met at Central Hawke's Bay College.
 She died at the scene of the crash.

 Manning says her family "has never been one to ask for help", but the next few months of uncertainty mean they have agreed to some fundraisers.